 When building a budget, prioritise your debt payments before other expenses so that you don’t fall behind.
 If you don’t pay your monthly debt repayments, your credit score will decrease and you’ll end up in more debt.
 Continue making the minimum amount of repayments on time until the debt is fully settled.

-Reach out to creditors.
+Reach out to creditors

 If you’re struggling to afford your monthly debt repayments, ask your creditors how they can assist you during this time.
-Some creditors will offer a repayment holiday if you have been paying your bills on time every month.
+Some creditors will offer a repayment holiday, if you have been paying your bills on time every month.
 Other creditors may temporarily reduce your repayment amount.
 The best way to find out how your credit can help is by reaching out and making your creditor aware of your situation.

 If you are having trouble keeping up with all of your debt payments, there are ways to make it easier.
 If you qualify for an income-based repayment plan, then your monthly payments will probably be less than before.
 The potential lower monthly repayments can be used to cover other expenses.

-Managing debt can be a real challenge during unemployment.During unemployment you will need to make a lot of sacrifices in terms of how you spend money.
+Managing debt can be a real challenge, especially during unemployment.
+Sometimes you need to make sacrifices in order to get your finances in a better place, this means adjusting how you spend your money.
 This will be the case whether you are out of work for a short period or if you are unemployed for an extended period of time.
-Get in touch with Credit Health should you find yourself in a difficult situation.
+Get in touch with Credit Health should you need any help with your financial situation.